xpack/web-jekyll/pages/develop/js-style-guide.md

 original `module.exports` object, and add properties to it, preferably classes, even if they have only static members.

-To import them, the syntax uses the explicit classs name:
+To import them, the syntax uses the explicit class name:

 ```js
 const WscriptAvoider = require('wscript-avoider').WscriptAvoider